valerio-oliveira/dataops-trail/README.md

 #### The software layer

+---

-To install all software layer, including Database engine, databases, REST application container instances, and load balancer, go to the ansible directory and run the "deploy.yml" playbook as follows:
+To install all software layer, including Database engine cluster, REST application container instances, and load balancer cluster, go to the ansible directory and run the "deploy.yml" playbook:

 ```shell
 ❯ cd ansible